helix-foundation/currency/contracts/governance/community/README.md

 ### PolicyProposals
   - Inherits: `VotingPower`

-This contract controls the first half of the policy voting process where users submit and support proposed changes to the codebase.
+This contract controls the first half of the policy voting process where users submit and signal vote for proposed changes to the codebase.
 Proposals are submitted at anytime during a generation, for a fee, and are then open for public review.
 Proposals that are changing parts of the governance system will likely have to have updated versions of the contracts to be changed as secondary contracts.
-The `Proposal` abstract contract template gives accessor functions to `name`, `description`, and `url` properties to give the proposer venue to explain everything involved.
+The `Proposal` abstract contract template gives accessor functions to `name`, `description`, and `url` properties to give the proposer venue to explain everything the proposal entails.

 Once a proposal is submitted, addresses can `support` (see function below) the proposal with their voting power (see `VotingPower`).
 If any proposal is supported by 30% or more of the total available voting power, a vote for that proposal is triggered.
-A `PolicyVotes` contract is cloned and given the information about the proposal, followed by the clone of `PolicyProposals` shutting down.
+Supporting is halted and a `PolicyVotes` contract is cloned and given the information about the proposal that achieved support to be voted on.
 Any other proposal must be submitted again during the next generation, but its submitter is able to recoup some of the fee.

 #### Events
 ##### Register